 The Ministry of Commerce and Industry on Wednesday released data showing a drop in wholesale inflation from 12.94 percent to 12.07 percent in June, as measured by the Wholesale Price Index (WPI).

-Bloomberg Quint reported the inflation eased after six months with a decline in the fuel, power, and primary articles price.
+Bloomberg Quint reported that inflation eased after six months with a decline in the fuel, power, and primary articles price.

 “The high rate of inflation in June 2021 is primarily due to low base effect and rise in prices of mineral oils…petrol, diesel, naphtha, ATF (jet fuel), furnace oil, etc, and manufactured products like basic metal, food products, chemical products, etc as compared the corresponding month of the previous year,” the Ministry of Commerce and Industry said in a statement.